MichaelRay2/Benedictine-Pub-VS-Code/README.md

 - The JavaScript function that allowes the user to open and close the nav menu on smaller devices was taken from <a href="https://   youtu.be/oYRda7UtuhA?si=7g_BFEmcsmJUYcbP">here.</a>
 - The footer code was taken from the Love Running walk-through project by the code institute.
 - The creative design of the website was inspired by my own thought and some trial and error in order to get the code to work.
-- 404 page was build using description on GitHub Docs
+- 404 page was build using description on GitHub Docs.

 ## Acknowledgements
 I would like to take the opportunity to thank: